wdfhai/README-generator/readme.md

 ### Usage

-Have your repo/deployed link, preview image link and contact details ready.
+Have your repo/deployed link, preview image link and your preferred contact details ready.

 ### Contributing